Data exchange via SFTP server

 Logon Type: Key file

-Once connected, FileZilla will enable you to manage files on our server.
+Once connected, you can manage files on the Declaree SFTP server.

-An SFTP account has the following folder layouts that you can use:
+Your SFTP account contains the following folder layout:

 /in